Chapter 4: Construction Details, Section 4-20: Landscape

 Plant establishment consists of caring for the planting as specified.
 The plant establishment period begins on the date stated in your written notification to the contractor.
 However, each plant must still be maintained after it is planted and watered for the first time.
 Planting must be properly maintained both before and during plant establishment.
 During the course of plant establishment, do the following:

-- Ensure the contractor follows specifications requiring plants and planted areas to be well watered.
+- Check that the contractor follows specifications requiring plants and planted areas to be well watered.
 The words “well watered” mean more than just enough water to keep a plant alive.
 It is intended that the plant will flourish during plant establishment.
 Once the root systems become established, watering can be reduced.

 - Require the contractor to give instructions on the use and adjustment of the irrigation controllers as required in the specifications.
 Invite the appropriate landscape maintenance personnel to the instructional session.